Research Frontpage

 • Alert precision: fewer false positives, higher analyst trust, and better prioritization of real incidents.

-• Coverage of sensitive data across cloud, SaaS, endpoints, browsers, productivity suites, mobile devices, and AI systems.
+• Coverage of sensitive data across cloud, SaaS, endpoints, browsers, storage, productivity suites, mobile devices, traffic, backups, and AI systems.

 • Automated remediation rate: how often the system can safely take action without human intervention.